input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 integer value in network byte order.

-## Setting up a transport instance
+## Setting Up a Transport Instance

 Each transport instance must set up a TCP listening socket.
 The local interface and port number to use are determined by the application using the transport.